Crisis in East Africa

 In December 2013, Uganda’s parliament passed an anti-homosexuality law that made same-sex relations a legal offense.
-The law also criminalized organizations working with LGBT people.
-Although Ugandan LGBT activists and allies successfully challenged the law in court, they continue to struggle with the intolerance and hate behind it.
+The law also criminalized organizations working with LGBTQI people.
+Although Ugandan LGBTQI activists and allies successfully challenged the law in court, they continue to struggle with the intolerance and hate behind it.
 The likelihood that a similar bill will be introduced again looms large.

 Access to land, food and water is an ongoing struggle in Uganda.
 Several years ago, the Ugandan government confirmed the presence of billions of barrels of oil underneath its forests and lakes along the Congo border.
 Since then, speculators and multinational companies have flooded Uganda’s western region, buying up land and digging oil exploration wells.
 This activity has devastated local communities, damaging and polluting their farm land, blocking their access to water sources.
 As a result, many households have been thrust deeper into poverty, thousands have been displaced and people live in constant fear of forced eviction from their land.
 More recently, early stages of oil exploration threaten the land and livelihoods of vulnerable communities, who have been excluded from decisions about oil drilling.

 AJWS is committed to helping marginalized communities in Uganda advocate for human rights.
 Our grantees are: